Willek10/ESAA-Sectorfile-VATSIM/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Screenshots**
-Important: Provide atleast 1 screenshot of your **whole** EuroScope window!
+Important: Provide at least 1 screenshot of your **whole** EuroScope window, showing the flight plan of the relevant aircraft, and with the debug FLEG active (right click ADEP twice in extended label)!

 **Describe the bug**
 A clear and concise description of what the bug is.